 trainDigitalDLSorterModel

-allows generating pseudo-bulk
+allows generating pseudobulk

-pseudo-bulk samples performed by the simBulkProfiles
+simulation of pseudobulk samples performed by the

-function, and create samples at the same time as DNN model is being
+function, and create the samples at the

-not loaded into RAM or stored in large HDF5 files.
-To use this
+stored in large HDF5 files.
+To use this functionality, it is only

-on.the.fly = TRUE
+necessary to set on.the.fly = TRUE

 as follows: